C2C CTF Writeups

 put_url = f'{URL}/?path=../../../../proc/self/mem&offset={target_addr}'

-# i need to verify if the server accepts body in PUT.
+# We need to verify if the server accepts body in PUT.

 # Yes: process_put(..., req.body)